Washington Eviction Process

 Once rent is considered late, the landlord can begin the eviction process by serving the tenant with proper notice.

-In Washington, a landlord can evict a tenant without a lease or with a lease that has ended (known as a “holdover tenant” or “tenant at will”).
-To do so, they must first terminate the tenancy by giving proper notice to move out (20 days for tenants that pay month-to-month).
+In Washington, a landlord can evict a tenant who does not have a lease (“tenant at will”) or has a lease that has terminated and continues to remain on the premises (“holdover tenant”).
+To do so, they must first terminate the tenancy by giving a proper 20 days’ notice to move out.

 Once the tenancy ends, if the tenant remains on the property, the landlord can move forward and file an eviction lawsuit.

 In Washington, a landlord can evict a tenant for violating the terms of their lease or not upholding their responsibilities under Washington landlord-tenant law.
-Some violations allow the tenant to fix (“cure”) the issue to avoid removal and other violations do not allow the tenant to fix the issue (“incurable”) and must move out.
+Some violations allow the tenant to cure the issue to avoid removal, while other violations do not allow the tenant to cure the issue and, therefore, must move out.

 Examples of curable lease violations:

-For more serious offenses, the landlord must give 3 days’ notice to vacate and the tenant isn’t given the opportunity to fix the issue and must move out.
+If the violation is not curable, the landlord can provide the tenant with a 3 days’ notice to vacate and the tenant does not have the opportunity to fix the issue and must move out immediately.

 Examples of incurable violations: